babashka/sci/doc/ai/0007-cljd-port.md

 Dart core types are registered as dart.core.String etc with import aliases, bare int/double/bool compile to cast fns on cljd so the registry captures runtimeType Type objects instead.
 Reified has a cljd IFn mixin calling its method map directly, like cljs.
-Multimethods (and protocols, which build on them) are punted for now: defmulti/defprotocol throw "not yet supported" on cljd, tests gated with TODO:cljd markers.
+Multimethods and protocols work (defmulti/defmethod/defprotocol/reify), see multimethods.cljc.
+No hierarchies, so prefer-method and derive-based dispatch stay unsupported.

 ## Real test suite on cljd